Applications for US jobless benefits fall sharply

-WASHINGTON (AP) — The number of people seeking U.S. unemployment benefits dropped 8,000 last week to a seasonally adjusted 287,000, as the total number of beneficiaries dropped to its lowest level in more than eight years.
+WASHINGTON (AP) — The number of people applying for U.S. unemployment benefits dropped by a sharp 36,000 last week to a seasonally adjusted 280,000, a sign that the job market is strengthening.

 Applications are a proxy for layoffs.
-The recent decline suggests that employers are keeping their workers, likely because they expect continued economic growth and may be contemplating more hires.
+When fewer people seek benefits, it suggests that employers are keeping their workers, likely because they are more confident about customer demand and may be ready to hire.

-Employers added 142,000 jobs in August, according to the Labor Department, down from an average of 212,000 in the preceding 12 months.
-It was the end of a six-month streak of monthly job gains in excess of 200,000.
+Employers added just 142,000 jobs last month, according to the Labor Department, down from 212,000 in July.
+That followed a six-month streak of monthly job gains in excess of 200,000.
 The unemployment rate fell to 6.1 percent from 6.2 percent, but only because some of those out of work gave up looking.
-The government doesn't count people as unemployed unless they are actively searching.
+The government doesn't count people as unemployed unless they are actively searching for a job.

 Still, increased hiring has yet to lift most Americans' paychecks.
 Wage growth has barely outpaced inflation since the recession ended more than five years ago.